chocolatey-community/chocolatey-packages/manual/virtualdub/README.md

 - Adjust frame rate, decimate frames, and 3:2 pulldown removal.
 - Preview the results, with live audio.

-You can take a captured clip, trim the ends, clean up some of the noise, convert it to the proper frame size, and write out a better one.Â  Don't see a video filter you want?Â  Write your own, with the filter SDK.
+You can take a captured clip, trim the ends, clean up some of the noise, convert it to the proper frame size, and write out a better one.
+Don't see a video filter you want?
+Write your own, with the filter SDK.

-### VirtualDub is fast.
+### VirtualDub is fast

-The author of VirtualDub is very impatient.Â  That means his program is designed for speed, both in the interface and in the processing pipeline.Â  Converting a compressed, 320x240 MPEG-1 file to an uncompressed, 24-bit AVI requires only these two steps in VirtualDub:
+The author of VirtualDub is very impatient.
+That means his program is designed for speed, both in the interface and in the processing pipeline.
+Converting a compressed, 320x240 MPEG-1 file to an uncompressed, 24-bit AVI requires only these two steps in VirtualDub:

 - Open video file (Ctrl-O).
 - Save AVI (F7).

-How fast is this operation?Â  On a C450, 40 frames per second (1.3x real-time speed).Â  With a little tweaking, the speed rises to 55 fps (1.8x), with the CPU hardly breaking a sweat at 40%.
+How fast is this operation?
+On a C450, 40 frames per second (1.3x real-time speed).Â  With a little tweaking, the speed rises to 55 fps (1.8x), with the CPU hardly breaking a sweat at 40%.